Franchise Marketing Tools You Shouldn’t Ignore

 Google Maps / Waze

 One of the most important things to do is register your business location and phone number with Google.
-After completing this first step, people can easily put on directions to find you, call in for help, and leave reviews.
+After completing this first step, people can easily put on directions to find your business.
 If you haven’t already completed this step, here are directions for doing so.

 Waze, a newer alternative to Google Maps, offers an advertising feature for B2C companies that allows you to advertise your business as they are driving near the area the business is in.
 For example, if someone has their directions on through Waze and is half a mile from your restaurant, an ad can pop up and redirect them to the restaurant if they choose!